TheLouisHong/TheLouisHong.github.io/_posts/2016-09-27-the-state-and-direction-of-the-rainbow-and-the-cube-speedyblock.markdown

 Future
 ---
-I will finish and polish the menu and polish the game play.
+I will finish the new menu and polish the game.
 The goal is to have Apple feature us on the App Store.
 If we want this game to be featured by Apple!
 We need to be bug-less & smooth experience.

 Links
 ---